w3f/polkadot-wiki/docs/learn/learn-nft.md

 Cross-chain transfers within the Polkadot Substrate ecosystem are exclusively executed through the XCM (Cross-Consensus Messaging) system.
 This system provides native, trustless security at the protocol level, eliminating the need for external bridge solutions.
-The XCM implementation significantly enhances security by removing the trustful aspect of the transactions which are typically required by bridge architectures and represent potential points of failure and a security risk in cross-chain communication.
+The XCM implementation significantly enhances security by removing the trustful aspect of the transactions, which is typically required by bridge architectures and represents potential points of failure and security risk in cross-chain communication.

 NFT transfers can be decomposed into two independently transferable components: